SarahS456/intro-web-scraping/sean-readme.md

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com).

-Get to this repo by typing in URL: **scrape.sage.codes**

 ### FAQ:

 - WIFI: `Galvanize Guest` | Password: `beapineapple`
-- Bathrooms: Behind you down the hall to the left
-- Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

 ## What this workshop is

 A super friendly introduction to web scraping No previous experience expected, but some concepts may be confusing if you have never programmed before.
 If you get too lost let me know!

-You can't learn EVERYTHING in ~2 hours.
+You can't learn EVERYTHING in ~1.5 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!

 - This course is for absolute beginners
 - Ask Questions!